osazuwamatthewogbebor/fintech-ledger-engine/README.md

 ### Integer minor units instead of decimals

-Money is stored as integers in the currency's smallest unit — ₦1,500.50 is stored as `150050`, in a `NUMERIC(20,0)` column and handled as `BigInt` in the domain.
+Money is stored as integers in the currency's smallest unit' ₦1,500.50 is stored as `150050`, in a `NUMERIC(20,0)` column and handled as `BigInt` in the domain.
 Floating point can't represent base-10 fractions exactly (`0.1 + 0.2` is `0.30000000000000004`), and in a ledger those errors accumulate into real discrepancies.

-The cost is that conversion has to happen at the edges — the API accepts and returns major units, and the boundary between the two is a place bugs can hide.
+The cost is that conversion has to happen at the edges' the API accepts and returns major units, and the boundary between the two is a place bugs can hide.
 It needs to be one clearly-marked conversion in one place, not scattered.